azdavis/azdavis.net/posts/en/middle-housing.md

 Allowing higher housing density means more tax revenue for the city from those denser parcels of land.
 Denser housing means more people utilize each mile of sewers, roads, power lines, etc that the city has to maintain, which is a more efficient use of limited city resources.
 Transit-oriented development means more people can live and work in the city, generating tax revenue, while using public transit and thus putting less strain on our roads than they would if they used cars, saving the city money on new road construction and maintenance.

 Middle housing is widely popular.
 According to a city survey, 81% of respondents support middle housing near transit and jobs and 67% support it in residential areas.
 This is a clear majority in both cases.
-In areas with existing middle housing, it is [viewed positively][new-old-duplex].
+In areas across the country with existing middle housing, it is [viewed positively][new-old-duplex].

 Building middle housing like fourplexes and sixplexes increases housing supply, while preserving and enhancing the family-oriented character of neighborhoods.
 Even without building Manhattan-style skyscrapers, we can increase the number of housing units greatly in our city.
 This means more families will be able to live here, making the area safer and more welcoming.

+## Rebuttals to arguments against

 I understand that there are those who object to these proposed middle housing policies.
 I find this regrettable and upsetting.
 Their arguments, which go something like this, do not stand up to scrutiny:

-**"This will make traffic and parking worse."**
+### "This will make traffic and parking worse."

 By building more homes near transit, we make it possible for more people to get around without cars and all the parking spaces and road maintenance they require.

 Failing to build more housing near transit is the true culprit for traffic.
 If we don't build more housing near transit, more people will have to move out of our city and then commute in via car, clogging up and wearing down our roads, polluting our air, and endangering the public, while not paying property taxes.

-**"This will make single family housing illegal."**
+### "This will make single family housing illegal."

 No, it won't.
 No current resident will be forced to do anything as a result of improved middle housing policies like the ones proposed.
 In fact, all we'd be doing is allowing people to do things that are currently illegal.